damoster/royale_clan_card_level_ranker_bot/README.md

 ## Running with Docker
 ```
 Can go with either two options below:
-1. Using Docker file to automate commands to run the bot.
+1. Using docker-compose.yml file to run the bot.
     - docker-compose up
 2. Build a docker image and run the image
     - docker build -t clash-bot .